 Like half the planet, I love Angry Birds.
 Apart from the intricate challenges of figuring out trajectories and new strategies, the game taps into a brutal and primal delight in the fierce battle for survival.
 Continue reading

 I’ve been haunted for years by that question, posed by Andy Revkin in the title of a 2007 NY Times Blog Post.
-One wonders sometimes.
-In the face of a well-funded disinformation campaign, ideologically-driven denial, the scope of the … Continue reading

 Every time I write for my blog, Simple Climate, I fight a contradiction in terms.
 Climate science is far from simple.
 I’m no expert but, as a science journalist, I try to explain the latest climate research to the broadest audience possible.